 The trail boasts class 3 rapids, and enough area to paddle for the entire day.
 Following the trail, you will eventually make your way through the heart of the Guadalupe and enter what is known locally as the Lower River.

 The area is flanked with tall limestone cliffs lining its banks, and a thick layer of cypress and oak trees.
 Coupled with the fast-flowing clear blue water of the upper river, it’s easy to get lost in the beauty of it all as you paddle down to the next rapid.
+Has good bass fishing.

 The Lower River – Guadalupe State Park

 The lower river, found below Canyon Lake, is much different to the upper river.
 With larger bodies of water, and no rapids along the way, the lower river is a more popular beginner paddling trail.
 As well as being the main hub for swimmers, tubers, and those just looking to do a little fishing.

 The lower river is surrounded by the quiet, and raw splendour of nature.
 Bustling with local wildlife, endless bald cypress trees, and limestone lining the banks.
 The beauty of the lower river is a marvel of natural beauty.